ga-wdi-lessons/react_todo_walkthrough/README.md

 All we've done here is added some dependencies as well as added our App component to this file.
 Then we used the `Route` component, given to us by `react-router` to create a route for the root path(`'/'`).
 We also establish that the component that should be rendered here is the App component we defined earlier.

-> Something that's weird is that we imported `React` from `'react'` but then we imported `{Route}` from `'react-router'`.
+> Something that's weird is that we imported `React` from `'react'` but then we imported `{Route}` from `'react-router-dom'`.
 What's with the curly braces?
-In the latter case we're actually only importing a specific module of the `react-router` and name spacing it within `Route` If we had omitted the curly's it would have grabbed all of `react-router` functionality.
-Check out the [react router source code](https://github.com/reactjs/react-router/tree/master/modules) and we can clearly see the Route is a module within react-router
+In the latter case we're actually only importing a specific module of the `react-router-dom` and name spacing it within `Route` If we had omitted the curly's it would have grabbed all of `react-router-dom` functionality.
+Check out the [react router source code](https://github.com/reactjs/react-router-dom) and we can clearly see the Route is a module within react-router-dom

 Great, we've defined out routes, but it's not going to do anything because nothing knows about this file yet.
 Let's update our `index.js` to use a Router now instead of just rendering the `App` Component.
 In `index.js`: